Codemotion Amsterdam gets bigger and better! The second edition of Codemotion in the Netherlands has just finished!

 Codemotion Berlin kicked off so it’s certainly time for us to say thank you!
 Around 500 attendees participated while we had 51 international speakers and 22 communities (24 additional Community speakers!) on four parallel stages.
-We’ve enjoyed an amazing conference with interesting sessions and inspiring discussions.
-Hopefully you’ve had the chance to learn and network at the same time and generally speaking have a had pleasant time during your stay in Berlin.
+We enjoyed an amazing conference with interesting sessions and inspiring discussions.
+Hopefully you had the chance to learn and network at the same time and, generally speaking, had a pleasant time during your stay in Berlin.

-In case you’ve missed some sessions at the conference, you have the chance to listen to the talks online.
+In case you missed any sessions at the conference, you have the chance to listen to the talks online.
 The sessions have been audio recorded by our partner Voice Republic and are now available here.
 You can find the slides of every talk on the corresponding session page.

 Thanks to our photographer Ania, you can find a selection of the best pictures in our Flickr-album.
 Please have a look!

-Last but not least we would like to thank our speakers, sponsors, media partners and volunteers who have been involved in the organisation of Codemotion Berlin for an inspiring time.
+Last but not least we would like to thank our speakers, sponsors, media partners and volunteers who were involved in the organisation of Codemotion Berlin for an inspiring time.
 It was a pleasure to work with you.

 Stay tuned and don’t miss the latest updates through our social media channels Twitter, Facebook, Google+ and instagram!

-Over 570 attendees, about one third of women attendees, 4 rocking keynoters, 60 speakers coming from China to US, about 30 among sponsor, tech-communities and partner.
+Over 570 attendees, about one third of women attendees, 4 rocking keynoters, 60 speakers from China to US, about 30 among sponsors, tech-communities and partners.

 Not bad at all for the very first edition of Codemotion Amsterdam!